wushangbin/MGFN/README.md

 # Data
 Here we provide the processed data.
 And the Raw Data can be seen:
 NYC OpenData: https://opendata.cityofnewyork.us/.
+We followed the settings in [Zhang et al., 2020] that apply taxi trip data as human mobility data and take the crime count, check-in count, land usage type as prediction tasks, respectively.

 # Requirements
 Python 3.7.9, pytorch 1.5.1, numpy 1.19.2

+# Reference
+[Zhang et al., 2020] Mingyang Zhang, Tong Li, Yong Li, and Pan Hui.
+Multi-view joint graph representation learning for urban region embedding.
+In Christian Bessiere, ed- itor, Proceedings of the Twenty-Ninth International Joint Conference on Artificial Intelligence, IJCAI-20, pages 4431–4437.
+International Joint Conferences on Artificial Intelligence Organization, 7 2020.
+Special track on AI for CompSust and Human well-being.